 We've thought about everything that you will need to know for the two-day festival down in Whitstable and of course, some great restaurants for you to check out too.
 Read on to answer all your questions about the oyster festival.

-What is the history behind the Whitstable Oyster Festival?
+What is the history behind the Whitstable Rocks Oyster Festival?

-The traditions of the oyster festival stretch back to the Roman Empire, when Julius Caesar invaded Britain and the Roman soldiers discovered a taste for the Kentish delicacy.
-The native oysters have been much-feted since the 1980s, when the modern annual festival began.
-The coastal town was also celebrated in Norman times by fisherman feasting in the name of St. James of Compostella, the unofficial patron saint of oysters.
+The traditions of the oyster festival stretch back to the Roman Empire when Julius Caesar invaded Britain and the Roman soldiers discovered a taste for the Kentish delicacy.
+The native oysters have been much-feted since the 1980s when the modern annual festival began.
+The coastal town was also celebrated in Norman times by fishermen feasting in the name of St. James of Compostella, the unofficial patron saint of oysters.
 Many of the traditions stem from the ‘Holy Day’ which saw people of the town feasting, dancing, playing games, and competing.

 Native Kentish oysters are rare now, as during the festival season they are spawning, and many are imported from the Pacific these days.
 The festival is actually held during the end of the season, for the fishermen’s holidays.
 But the town has been associated with the mollusc for so long, that the traditions and performances have become a big part of its culture as it evolves year on year.

-Where to eat at the Whitstable Oyster Festival 2022
+Where to eat at the Whitstable Rocks Oyster Festival 2022

-The festival is all about oysters, and there are some smashing restaurants in the area that celebrate the native mollusc, as well as offering other delicious seafood fare.
+The festival is all about oysters, and there are some smashing restaurants in the area that celebrate the native mollusc, as well as offer other delicious seafood.
 Being so close to the harbour, it’s no wonder that foodies from all over the world come to Whitstable to try the food.
 You’ll be spoilt for choice with the restaurants in Whitstable, from tapas to posh gastropubs – just make sure you get there in good time or book ahead.

 First off there’s Michelin-starred gastropub The Sportsman on Seasalter beach, which has won much praise for its laid-back charm.
 The Sportsman also offers an epic tasting menu, in which oysters are served with poached apple, seaweed, pickled cucumber, and caviar.
 Wheeler’s Oyster Bar is another well-established Kentish establishment, having been around for hundreds of years, delighting patrons with its superb seafood bar, hearty platters, and browsing plates.
 For a Spanish take on British ingredients, why not head to Harbour Street Tapas for traditional and creative small plates, plus a very good wine list, or go to Birdies for a French-inspired experience.

 Family-run bistro Samphire is another great option, featuring exemplary farm (and sea) to table cooking, with their modern take on British food.
 Fish market restaurant Crab & Winkle really shows how fresh its produce is, and is situated right on the harbour, boasting some amazing views.
 Jojo’s is also worth a try; the food is heavily influenced by Mediterranean cuisine and is great value for money, given the high level of quality and service.
-Lastly, it’s worth checking out the Harbour Food Fair, for a more casual, grazing-style affair.
+Last but not least, it’s worth checking out the Harbour Food Fair for a more casual, grazing-style affair.

-What to do at the Whitstable Oyster Festival 2022
+What to do at the Whitstable Rocks Oyster Festival 2022

-If you've never been to Whistable Oyster Festival before, you are probably wondering what actually happens at the event, aside from the obvious of oyster eating.
-Well, when you’re not indulging in amazing food and delicious native oysters, there’s plenty of activites and events to get involved with throughout the day.
+If you've never been to Whistable Oyster Festival before, you are probably wondering what actually happens at the event, aside from the obvious.
+Well, when you’re not indulging in amazing food and delicious native oysters, there are plenty of activities and events to get involved with throughout the day.
 Read below to check out some of our favourites.

 Check out the Harbour Stage

 Check out the stage for some quality acts, from music entertainment to hilarious comedy sets by top comedians.
 Tickets do sell out quickly so it’s best to nab them as soon as you can.
-Previous years have seen the likes of Finley Quaye, The Cuban Brothes, and Sean Lock take to the stage.
+Previous years have seen the likes of Finley Quaye, The Cuban Brothers, and the late Sean Lock take to the stage.